 Qi means “life force energy” and gong means “developing skill”.
 So the Chinese word qigong is often translated as “energy cultivation”.
 Qigong comprises a range of empowering resources from herbal medicine and acupuncture to meditation and martial arts.
 These energy arts have been developed for over 5,000 years in China by Daoist sages dedicated to master physical and spiritual longevity.
 The original term for these Daoist practices was actually “nourishing life”, a phrase that still embodies the essence of qigong today.
 Qigong uses qi to awaken, heal and balance our energy systems.
 It does this through:

-- Directing energy flow through conscious movement and visualization
+Directing energy flow through conscious movement and intention

 Yang Yoga and Yin Yoga